bowen-xu/aio_rpc/README.md

 pip install as-rpc
 ```

-Let's run the program first, and then some more details on how to use `as-rpc` will be give.
+Let's run the program first, and then some more details on how to use `as-rpc` will be given.

-Suppose we have two file, one for server and the other for client.
+Suppose we have two files, one for server and the other for client.

 Server Example (see also `test_server.py`)
 ```Python